aosabook/500lines/data-store/chapter.md

         self.unlock()
 ```

-We're done!

-### How it works

-DBDB's data structures are immutable from the API consumer's perspective.
-``BinaryTree`` nodes are created
-with an associated key and value,
-and left and right children.
-Those associations never change.
-Updating a key/value pair involves creating new nodes
-from the inserted/modified/deleted leaf node
-all the way back up to the new root.
-Internally,
-a node's private attributes mutate
-to remember where its data were written
-(writing happens during the commit process).

-Update functions return a new root node,
-and the old root is garbage collected if it's no longer referenced
-(it could still be in use by a concurrent reader).
-When it's time to commit changes to disk,
-the tree is walked from the bottom-up
-("postfix" or "depth-first" traversal),
-and new nodes are serialised to disk.
+We ensure that the file handle is flushed
+(so that the OS knows we want all the data saved to stable storage like an SSD)
-Finally, the disk address of the new root node is written atomically.
+and write out the address of the root node.
-We know it's atomic because we store the disk address on a sector boundary
+We know this last write is atomic because we store the disk address on a sector boundary.
-(it's the very first thing in the file, so this is true regardless of sector size),
+It's the very first thing in the file,
+so this is true regardless of sector size,
-and single-sector disk writes are atomic.
+and single-sector disk writes are guaranteed atomic by the disk hardware.

 Because the root node address has either the old or new value
 (never a bit of old and a bit of new),